coffee beans

 How do you pronounce breve?

 Breve is pronounced “breh-vay” (with the last ‘e’ being elongated).
-It comes from the Italian word for “brief”, presumably due to the small size and how quickly you can drink the coffee.
+Despite the drink not coming from Italy, the name comes from the Italian word for “brief”, presumably due to the small size and how quickly you can drink the coffee.

 What are the best coffee beans for breve coffee?

-Breve coffee works best with big, bold flavors.
-We find that Sumatra coffee beans are the best single-origin to use in order to get an amazing balance of sweetness and bold coffee notes.
-But any of the best dark roast coffee beans will work well too.
+Breve coffee works best with big, bold flavors as they stand up to and balance out the sweet, creamy flavors of the half and half.
+We love using single-origin Sumatra coffee beans to get an amazing balance of sweetness and bold coffee notes.
+But any great dark roast coffee beans will work well too.

 Is breve coffee strong?